andreirusanescu/Distributed-Database/README.md

 are added or removed).

 Features of the Load Balancer:
-* Consistent Hashing: This mechanism maps both servers and documents to a hash ring.
+`Consistent Hashing`: This mechanism maps both servers and documents to a hash ring.
 Each server is assigned a position on the ring based on its hash value (hash on the id of the server).
 Documents are then placed on the server closest to their hash value in a clockwise direction on the ring.
 This approach ensures that adding or removing servers only affects the documents that need to be redistributed to maintain balance, reducing the impact on the overall system.

-* Minimal Disruption: When a new server is added, it only takes over the documents that would have been assigned to its successor on the ring, minimizing the need for data movement.
+`Minimal Disruption`: When a new server is added, it only takes over the documents that would have been assigned to its successor on the ring, minimizing the need for data movement.
 Similarly, when a server is removed, its documents are taken over by its successor.
 This property is crucial for maintaining system stability and performance during scaling operations.

-* Scalability: The system is designed to scale with minimal impact on the performance of the existing servers.
+`Scalability`: The system is designed to scale with minimal impact on the performance of the existing servers.
 As the demand grows, additional servers can be seamlessly integrated without significant data reshuffling, allowing for efficient management of resources.

-* Fault Tolerance: The load balancer's consistent hashing mechanism inherently provides a degree of fault tolerance.
+`Fault Tolerance`: The load balancer's consistent hashing mechanism inherently provides a degree of fault tolerance.
 In the event of a server failure, only the documents assigned to that server need to be redistributed to other servers, rather than a complete rebalancing of the entire dataset.

-* Operational Flow:
+`Operational Flow`:
 Request Handling: When a request to store or retrieve a document is received, the load balancer hashes the document's key (its name) and determines the appropriate server on the ring using the consistent hashing algorithm.
 The hashring is